gianlucasudano/react-form-with-useReducer/README.md

 - maybe more code splitting can be done
 - maybe more styling can be done
 - missing bash script to run test
-- missing JSDOC
+- missing JSDOC and PropTypes (here one component done as example with JSDOC and PropTypes src/components/molecules/Select/Select.js)

-- missing Props Type
-- missing test
+- missing test (here one done as example /src/components/molecules/Input/Input.js)
 - validation can be extended and improved (input)

 ## incomplete logic implementation